finuntech/finuntech.github.io/README.md

-# untech
+# Finun.tech
-Technology Concepts for Business Users and the Common Man
+Bridging Banking and Finance and Technology in an non-obscurantist manner